 Have you ever tried to explain what you did in the military to a civilian employer?
-You will often find that the “translation” without a JST to help.
+You will often find that the “translation” is difficult without a JST to help.
 You are not alone.
 One of the largest hurdles veterans face when transitioning out of the service and into the private sector is figuring out how to tell a hiring manager what they actually did.
-You need to have it senst to them!
+It has to make sense to them.

 What is a JST?

 That’s where the Joint Services Transcript (JST) comes in.
 The JST breaks down all the Army, Navy, Marine Corps, Coast Guard, and National Guard jargon, and offers your military training and duty history in a format that a civilian employer can read and relate to.

 (Note that the Air Force doesn’t use the JST; they offer official transcripts through their Air University/Community College of the Air Force system).

 Civilian employers want to hire veterans.
 And indeed there are many federal and state mandates that give veterans hiring preference.
 But to compete, you still have to demonstrate how you are more qualified for the position.
 Competition can be stiff.
 You’re up against many people who’ve been working in the civilian world for years and know the terminology.
 They have experience in writing resumes to show exactly how their prior experiences match up with the requirements of the job posting.